YungSang/vagrant-docker-review/README.md

 ### for Windows

-You have to login boot2docker VM first to use `docker exec`, and then follow as above.
+You have to login boot2docker VM first to use `docker run`, and then follow as above.

 ```
 $ vagrant ssh